 A bow isn’t much use without arrows.
 What arrows (if any) do you get with the bow?
 You can purchase take-down survival arrows separately if your choice does not have them included.
 A very useful feature of any survival bow (or included carry case) is storage of arrows.
 If the folded unit includes a handy place to store and protect arrows this is a bonus.

-Modern recurve and compound bows come in left and right handed variants.
-The riser is cut through to provide a shooting shelf on which to rest the arrow so that it sits as close to straight with the path of the string as possible.
+Modern recurve and compound bows come in left and right hand variants.
+The riser is cut through to provide a shooting shelf which acts as an arrow rest, so that it sits as close to straight with the path of the string as possible.
 A survival bow doesn’t usually cater for this as the riser is normally a single piece of durable metal.
 There may be an offset between string and arrow path.
-This means if you’re a modern bow shooter you’ll need to adjust your aim to correct, much like you would if shooting a traditional longbow.
+This means if you’re a modern bow shooter you’ll need to adjust your aim to correct, much like you would if shooting a traditional bow.

 A collapsible bow breaks down into pieces, nobody has developed one that morphs out of a wooden staff just yet!
 Those pieces, how many there are, how easy they are to lose, and how they go together should be another factor in your decision.
 Something with lots of bits that you can’t assemble quickly isn’t what you want.
 You aren’t going to find something you can just flip up and shoot.
 But you need to think about the pieces and how easy they are to keep track of.
 A survival bow that’s missing one of the limb ends or a retaining bolt that fell out of the case is no use to you at all.